 Child Care Licensing...The Colorado Mountain Ranch programs are licensed by the Colorado State Department of Social Services.

 The perfect introduction for first-time campers and if your child would like to be involved in the whole array of camp activities.
-Regular highlights include Horseback Riding, Mountainboarding, Team-building Ropes Course Challenges, Arts and Crafts, Dramatics, Native American Indian Lore, Gymnastics and Trampoline, Archery, Yoga, Nature, Outdoor Living Skills, experiences in Sustainability, and Traditional Games and Sports.
+Regular highlights include Horseback Riding, Mountainboarding, Team-building Ropes Course Challenges, Arts and Crafts, Dramatics, Native American Indian Lore, Gymnastics and Trampoline, Archery, Yoga, Nature, Primitive and Outdoor Living Skills, experiences in Sustainability, and Traditional Games and Sports.
 Campers who participate for several weeks or longer may more fully explore each activity, develop skills, and build relationships.(Campers do not have access to electronics - mobile phones, tablets, TVs, or computers.)

 Focus Camps, for ages 10-16, give the opportunity to specialize in one of the Focus Areas for a half day every day.
 The other half of the day includes team-building challenges and choices from all the other activities.
 Focus Camps include: Horses, Gymnastics and Trampoline, Mountainboarding, Trailblazers, Earth, Frolf!
 (Disc golf with frisbees), Water! and CIT's!
 (Counselor-in-Training for Teenagers).
 The Water!
 Focus Camp extends to all ages, 7-16, and includes pool and lake swimming, boating, stream and lake wading, water ecology and explorations.